-While it’s great that protective and safety equipment is VAT free, and we don’t have to pay an increased rate for our frequently used and much needed stamps thanks to the 0% VAT on them, why are we still paying any VAT at all on sanitary products that so many women rely on every single month to allow them to carry on living their lives as normal?
+And while that’s great, it’s eventually left many questioning why are we still paying any VAT at all on sanitary products – something so many women rely on every single month to allow them to carry on living their lives as normal.

 Tampons and other ‘sanitary protection products’ are currently classed as ‘luxury’, ‘non-essential’ products, and the government have stated that EU rules stop them from lowering the VAT any further than 5% or scrapping the tax entirely.

 At the moment, Austalia is leading the way – beginning 2019 by officially scrapping the tampon tax for residents.

 But what about the UK?

 Back in 2015, 320,000 people have signed a petition on Change.org to scrap the Tampon Tax, and in March 2016, Parliament accepted an amendment proposed by Labour MP Paula Sherriff that would end Tampon Tax once and for all in the UK.

 However, although former Prime Minister David Cameron petitioned European ministers to change the rules regarding the ‘Tampon Tax’, progress has been slow.